webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - live meeting with team.
 Discuss project purpose, goals, plan.
   - signifies start of the project work.
 Team roles identified.

-## Project Lifecycle Phase 2 Planning
+## Project Lifecycle Phase 3 Planning

 - **Planning Phase**
   - Prepare for the work of the project.
   - Objectives broken down into manageable units of work.
 Creation of plans or documents that are used throughout the project to ensure that goals of the project are being met.
+  - Create Schedule
+  - WBS -details of bit and pieces.
+  - Resources
+  - Risk and QA(testing to make sure meets spec).
+  - Communication plan -how to communicate project to stakeholders.
+  - Procurement plan -steps to procure resources(items, people).
+  - Change management plan
+  - budget
 - **Planning: Scope Statement**
   - agreement between customer and project team about the deliverables and success criteria.
 - **Planning: Scope Statement Components**